allegro/ralph-cli/README.rst

 ralph_beast
 ===========

 Beast is convenient Ralph API commandline client.

+It can be used as generic Tastypie commandline client for querying, manipulating REST resources from the shell.

 Docs
 ----